rorymbyrne/umbrella-content/en/assess-your-risk/security-planning/beginner/s_risk.md

 ---
 ### Assess your risk to determine your security priorities.

-Risk is the probability that you will suffer harm or loss.
+Risk is the probability that you will suffer from harm or loss.
 Risk varies depending on the threat, but also how vulnerable you are, and what your capacities are.

 To control risk: